sp00kyghost/WebDevSchoolWork/readme.txt

-WebDev work. some HTML, basic stuff. some Java!
+WebDev work. some HTML, basic stuff. some Javascript!